Is a Master’s in Computer Science Worth the Investment?

 Download Our Free Guide to Breaking into Computer Science

 Editor’s note: This article was originally published in November 2017.
-It has since been updated for recency and accuracy.
+It has since been updated for relevance and accuracy.